 Located at the Guthrie Ambulatory Health Care Clinic.
 Provides

-comprehensive quality medical care with particular emphasis on the
+comprehensive quality medical care with particular emphasis on the family

-Gynecology, Internal Medicine, Orthopedics, Emergency Medicine,
+Internal Medicine, Orthopedics, Emergency Medicine, Psychiatry, Minor

-knowledge enables the physician to provide for most patient needs.
+physician to provide for most patient needs.

 Clinic hours are from 8:00 am to 6:00 pm Monday through Friday.
 For an

 appointment with the Primary Care Clinic, call (315)772-2778.
 A Customer

 Assistance line is available by calling (315)772-2778 for telephone consults,

 prescription refills and other assistance as needed.
 We appreciate you

 cancelling your appointments at least 24 hours in advance by calling (315)772-2778.
-Cancellation

-Monday through Friday from 7:00 am to 5:00 pm.
+hours are Monday through Friday from 7:00 am to 5:00 pm.
 Closed from

 Noon-3:00 pm on Fridays for training.